 People seem to enjoy being creeped out around this time of the year (Halloween) and spiders are a perennial favorite source of creepiness.
-They happen to be my wife's biggest fear at any time of the year, so when I brought a mother wolf spider carrying a big "cluster" of babies into the house for a photo op (it was dark outside), she was not too happy.
+They happen to be my wife's biggest fear at any time of the year, so when I brought a mother dark fishing spider carrying a big "cluster" of babies into the house for a photo op (it was dark outside), she was not too happy.
 And when the spider jumped off of my white paper background and lost her cluster, I went back outside (after corralling what seemed like hundreds of tiny baby spiders).

 I wasn't looking to create an award-winning photo of this spider, but wanted decent quality without much time investment.
 I mounted a Canon EF 100mm f/2.8L IS USM Macro Lens